CLARITY: Medical World Model for Guiding Treatment Decisions by Modeling Context-Aware Disease Trajectories in Latent Space: Therapy Policy Agent Prompting and Safety

+The multimodal large language model utilizes guideline-informed prompting templates to ensure clinical validity and parameter consistency.
+Conditioned on the goal to minimize the predicted risk score, the prompt structure provides the agent with the patient's profile and enforces a rigid output schema mapping to the action components.

-As shown in step 2 of \cref{inverse survival evaluation}, $\Omega$ enforces clinical validity at all stages: (i) the policy never proposes incompatible drug pairs; (ii) dose/cycle proposals from $q$ are clipped to guideline ranges; (iii) history-aware rules prevent conflicts with prior therapies.
-This feedback-driven, constraint-aware loop turns simulated outcomes into improved recommendations and mirrors clinicians’ iterative plan refinement.
+The constraint set $\Omega$ enforces clinical validity at all stages: \begin{enumerate} \item The policy cannot propose incompatible drug pairs (e.g., co-administration of Bevacizumab and Temozolomide outside of specific salvage protocols). \item Dose and cycle proposals generated from the distribution $q$ are clipped to established guideline ranges (e.g., radiation dose is constrained to $40-60$ Gy). \item History-aware rules prevent conflicts with prior lines of therapy (e.g., preventing the repetition of identical modalities unless recurrence is explicitly suggested). \end{enumerate}